rnburn/varnish-opentracing/doc/Proposal.md

 OpenTracing in Varnish
 ----------------------

-I think it's possible to enable OpenTracing in Varnish using a combination of a [modules](https://varnish-cache.org/docs/trunk/reference/vmod.html), Varnish Configuration Language (VCL) code, and monitoring of the shared memory log.
+I think it's possible to enable OpenTracing in Varnish using a combination of [modules](https://varnish-cache.org/docs/trunk/reference/vmod.html), Varnish Configuration Language (VCL) code, and monitoring of the shared memory log.
 Unlike nginx, Varnish modules don't provide much capability to set up callbacks